Kunzang Palyul Choling: Poolesville, Maryland

 Kunzang Palyul Choling's main temple is located in suburban Maryland surrounded by the McKee-Beshers Wildlife Management Area.
 The main shrine is an antebellum-style mansion renovated into a Tibetan Buddhist style temple situated on 17 acres to one side of River Road, with 65 acres of walking trails in the Peace Park.
 There are over twenty stupas, many Tibetan prayer wheels, gardens, and Buddha statues throughout the property.
 The largest stupas are the 36' Enlightenment and the 38' Mingyur Dorje stupas, the latter of which houses a relic from Tulku Mingyur Dorje and is located in the middle of the Peace Park.
 In 2022, a large statue of Guru Rinpoche was consecrated at the main entrance of the Peace Park.

-The main temple structure has been closed due to the COVID-19 pandemic, and the residence area has been closed to public activities awaiting renovations to comply with Montgomery County's Building Use and Occupancy Code.
-The prayer room, which is separate from the main building, remains open and houses all teachings and activities.
-The organization raised $1 million for the building of the new temple.
+The prayer room, grounds, Peace Park, and koi ponds are home to many teachings and activities, and the organization has raised $1 million for the building of the new temple.
 The first wastewater phase of the renovations was completed spring 2023.